Break-Through-Tech/Amazon-1A-discovering-customer-lifecycle-states-and-behavioral-drift-for-early-churn-detection/Challenge-Project-Overview.md

 **Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month)

  **Other ways to reach out to me with questions:**
-* [e.g., Your team's channel within Break Through Tech’s Discord space]
+* Use the team’s Break Through Tech communication channel for project questions.
-* [e.g., Email; please copy your teammates and AI Studio Coach]
+* For longer technical questions, students may email me and copy the full team and AI Studio Coach.
-* [e.g., Request a team check-in on Zoom]
-* [Note: I will aim to respond within 48 hours.
-Please reach out to your AI Studio Coach with urgent questions.]
+* I will aim to respond within a week.

-> 💡 **Challenge Advisor: Please update the above based on your availability and preference.
-If you are not able to answer questions or meet with fellows outside of the biweekly Lab Section check-ins, simply write in "N/A (only available during the official check-in times)"**
+* For urgent program logistics, please contact the AI Studio Coach.

 **Recommended free coding / collaboration tools**
+* Google Colab
-* […]
+* GitHub
-* […]
+* GitHub Projects
+* pandas, scikit-learn, XGBoost/LightGBM, SHAP
+* optional: Streamlit or Gradio for demo UI

 ---